 - Special finds

-Since we've cleaned over 200 bays along the Swedish coastline, of course we've found a few special items.
+Since we've cleaned over 200 bays along the Swedish coastline, of course we've found many special items.
 One of them was a message in a bottle, sent back in 2011 by a school class in Denmark.
-The message told us how they liked to play with toys, dance like ballerinas, play football and sing, and it was signed by all children in the class.
+The message told us how they liked to play with toys, dance like ballerinas, play football and sing, and it was signed by all the children in the class.